pure-data/externals-howto/README.rst

 argument.

 The fifth argument has influence on the graphical representation of the class objects.
-The default-value is ``CLASS_DEFAULT`` or simply “0”.
+The default value is ``CLASS_DEFAULT`` or simply “0”.

 The remaining arguments define the arguments of an object and its type.

-Up to six numeric and symbolic object-arguments can be defined via ``A_DEFFLOAT`` and ``A_DEFSYMBOL``.
-If more arguments are to be passed to the object or if the order of atom types should by more flexible, ``A_GIMME`` can be used for passing an arbitrary list of atoms.
+Up to six numeric and symbolic object arguments can be defined via ``A_DEFFLOAT`` and ``A_DEFSYMBOL``.
+If more arguments are to be passed to the object, or if the order of atom types should be more flexible, ``A_GIMME`` can be used for passing an arbitrary list of atoms.

-The list of object-arguments is terminated by “0”.
-In this example we have no object-arguments at all for the class.
+The list of object arguments is terminated by “0”.
+In this example we have no object arguments at all for the class.

 class\_addbang
 ^^^^^^^^^^^^^^

 We still have to add a method space to the class.

-``class_addbang`` adds a method for a “bang”-message to the class that is defined in the first argument.
+``class_addbang`` adds a method for a “bang” message to the class that is defined in the first argument.
 The added method is defined in the second argument.

 constructor: instantiation of an object
 ---------------------------------------

-Each time, an object is created in a Pd-patch, the constructor that is defined with the ``class_new``-command, generates a new instance of the class.
+Each time, an object is created in a Pd patch, the constructor that is defined with the ``class_new`` command, generates a new instance of the class.

 The constructor has to be of type ``void *``.